kohki-shikata/jade-scss-gulp-template-2015/README.md

 This system for develop with multi developers.
 When someone do "bower install SOMETHING --save", the guy have to commit and push bower.json.
 Then other guys pull this bower.json, and do "bower update".
 This process need to maintain and keep frontend enviroment each members.

 ## Done!
-How to deliver to our clident?
+How to deliver to our client?

 Upload server or compress dirctory EXCEPT "/dev", "/.git", "/.gitignore".
-That's only it.

 Happy coding!